royjohn-127/16.06.06/README.md

 # For Daphine - Birthday Website

-A complete, self-contained romantic birthday website for Daphine, built with plain HTML, CSS, and JavaScript.
-No build tools, no frameworks, no installation - just open it in a browser.
+A complete, self-contained birthday website built with plain HTML, CSS, and JavaScript.

 ---